sympy/scipy-2016-tutorial/source/tutorial.rst

     ────── - ──── + ─── - ── + b
     362880   5040   120   6

-This is clearly the second subexpression, so lets substitute it for `\sin(b)`::
+This is clearly the second subexpression, so let's substitute it for `\sin(b)`::

     >>> g.subs(_, sin(b))